iithbt/iithbt.github.io/_posts/articles/2016-09-30-ailing-planet.md

 layout: post
 title: "Letter from an Ailing Planet"
 categories: articles
-excerpt: Did you ever receive a letter from your mother that truly establishes that you have abandoned her n the strands of agony whose knots were tied by you?
-Well yes, you did because it was the letter from our Mother Earth, our creator how is right now in pain.
+excerpt: Did you ever receive a letter from your mother that truly establishes that you have abandoned her in the strands of agony whose knots were tied by you?
+Well yes, you did because it was the letter from our Mother Earth, our creator who is right now in pain.
 author: ankit
 image:
   feature: ailingearth.jpg